Find Out How You Can Help Protect Nantucket's Economy >

 • DONATE TODAY

-• We have been approved by the IRS a Section 501(c)(4) which is defined as a tax-exempt, non-profit organization operated exclusively to promote community social welfare.
+• NON-PROFIT APPROVAL - We have been approved by the IRS a Section 501(c)(4) which is defined as a tax-exempt, non-profit organization operated exclusively to promote community social welfare.
 We have opened a bank account locally and set up a financial model to support our on-going sustainable growth initiatives.
 Although donations are typically not tax-deductible, we do need your support for our outreach activities.
 Since we are an all-volunteer organization, not one penny goes towards salaries and your time to help us is worth its weight in gold.
+We do NOT request nor accept donations from corporations and that includes Airbnb and VRBO.

-• Our first drafts of the Good Neighbor Pledges are available!
+• GOOD NEIGHBOR PLEDGES - Our first drafts of the Good Neighbor Pledges are available!
 We have created an overall appeal letter (see below) for rental homeowners as well as versions for use by rental homeowners to share with their neighbors, rental guests, hotels/inns & B&Bs, car rental agencies, airlines and ferries, visitor’s services.
-We also plan to work with the real estate association (NAREB) to incorporate their feedback and hope to contribute to a ‘bad actor’ renter list to facilitate self-policing.
+We also have worked with the real estate association (NAREB) to incorporate their feedback and hope to contribute to a ‘bad actor’ renter list to facilitate self-policing.
+See below for details on our Good Neighbor Pledges

 The draft pledge to neighbors is designed to be customized by individual homeowners who rent so is provided in an editable format and the Guest pledge is designed to be used by your rental agency or in your online rental platform under your house rules.